OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-03.md

 ## Proverbs 3:27

-Do not withhold good from those to whom it is due, when it is in your power to act.
+Do not hold back good from those who deserve it, when it is within your power to help.

 ## Proverbs 3:28